yujonglee/blog/posts/canary.md

 ---

-Examples I showed above are all prebuilt components.
+Examples shown above are all prebuilt components.
 But again, these are [open-source](https://github.com/fastrepl/canary) [web-components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 It is trivial to build yours and swap them out. (or even contribute to the project!)

 ## More than a UI components